Skip to content

 Medicare vs. Long-Term Care Insurance: A Clear Comparison

-• Medicare: Short-term skilled care after a hospital stay; up to 100 days with continued medical necessity.
+• Medicare: Short-term skilled care after a hospital stay; limited duration with continued medical necessity.

-• Medicare Advantage: May include limited in-home support or care coordination; not a substitute for custodial LTC.
+• Medicare Advantage: May include limited in-home support or care coordination; not a substitute for custodial long-term care.

 • LTC Insurance: Ongoing help with ADLs, memory care, assisted living, and nursing home care—regardless of hospital history.